ad-mitium/ffmpeg_win_wrapper/README.md

 This script uses FFMPEG to transcode a video from one format to another, whether it be a straight copy from one video container to another (currently MP4), transcode from one format to another, transcode a video with subtitles to another format or transcode a video using customized options provided in the commandline.
 Once the video is transcoded, it will copy the new video to a pre-specified location(s).

-Some user configurable options exist in the script to tailor its behavior and destination locations.
-Most are in the `lib` folder.
+User configurable options exist to tailor its behavior and destination locations.
+All user configurable variables are located in the `config` folder.

+    dest_folders    contains all options for extension type, GPU type, subtitle stream, destination folders, etc. ffmpeg_options  contains all options related to how to encode video files based on action commands

 At any point, using the -opt flag will override whatever the default transcode action that was provided.